syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/licensing/licensing-troubleshoot.md

 ## Registering license key for Syncfusion JavaScript Components used in ASP.NET Core App

-If you are using [Syncfusion JavaScript Components](https://ej2.syncfusion.com/home/) in application, then you have to register license for ASP.NET Core in `Program.cs` and for JavaScript components register license in `_Layout.cshtml` after referring to the Syncfusion styles and scripts as follows:
+If you are using [Syncfusion JavaScript Components](https://ej2.syncfusion.com/home/) in application, then you have to register license for ASP.NET Core in `Program.cs` and for JavaScript components register license in `_Layout.cshtml` after referring to the Syncfusion styles and scripts as follows,

 N>  From 2022 Vol 1 (v20.1) only the license key registration required for Syncfusion Javascript Components.